 Most players may be more into the flashy stuff, behind-the-back crossovers and such, and you find that they can’t make a left-handed layup.
 Michael was amazingly sound in the fundamentals of the game.
 He also had a lot of muscle.
 He was very, very strong physically.

 He was the big cat in the jungle.
 I remember we would be up by 30 points in the 4th quarter and Michael would walk over the opposition’s bench and tell them “Put in fresh players on the court.
 I’m getting bored here.”

 While playing with Michael, did you realize that you were playing with someone who would be renown as the greatest of all time?

 Well we did, because he kept telling us!
 I’m just kidding.
 We knew we were looking at something amazing.
-With every last second shot and all his heroics, his legend kept growing.
+With every last-second shot and all his heroics, his legend kept growing.
 He also established himself as one of the best defensive players in the league.

-Part of it was that he worked hard at it, there was also his intense desire to shut down whomever he was guarding.
+Part of it was that he worked hard at it, there was also his intense desire to shut down whoever he was guarding.
 He could guard positions from one to four.
 He had incredible mental toughness, he was very strong and ridiculously fast too.
 We could tell we are playing with one of the greatest of all time.

 You made your mark on the international stage before the NBA.
 How much of a scouting ground for NBA prospects do you think the international stage to be?
-Do you think players have a better shot at catching the eye of a NBA scout in international competitions?
+Do you think players have a better shot at catching the eye of an NBA scout in international competitions?

 Yes, a good shot.
 There are over 80 international players in the NBA.
 Players from all over are making their mark in the league today.
-I think international players are more well rounded as well.
+I think international players are more well-rounded as well.
 With the internet these days, if you are good you can stand out and make your mark.

 Players have a good shot at being noticed for the NBA on the international stage.
 It's definitely on the NBA’s radar as well as being a good breeding ground for talent.